 In 2017, government statistics estimated the length of UK roads as approximately 246,700 miles, with the longest road stretching for 360 miles, according to RAC.
 Despite being a small island, the United Kingdom offers plenty of breathtaking sceneries for tourists to explore.
 And there is no better way to come close to the natural landscapes than by car.
 A road trip guarantees unlimited view to beautiful sites through forests, over the hills, into picturesque, peaceful villages, and down the rugged coastlines.

 While there is nothing quite thrilling like travelling the open roads, it takes a lot of preparation to make the experience memorable.
 Planning the perfect road trip might be challenging, but it will help you make the most of your UK vacation.
+If you’re planning to come here to drive (if so, welcome, we hope you have a great time!) it’s smart to consider the requirements for a UK ETA to prepare for upcoming legislation From there, you may consider the following advice:

 Pre-Plan Your Route